Kanban card

 On-card info: Due date countdown

-• difficulty points — customizable, and possible to hide in Card Template settings
+• Difficulty points – Customizable and optional, with values based on your Card Template settings

 On-card info: Difficulty